 Best-in-breed DLP solutions don’t just safeguard data; they help employees to make better decisions.
 Security training is an integral part of HIPAA, but training courses rarely have the desired impact.
 By contrast, our DLP solution offers in-app nudge functionality, which checks in on employees as they make decisions to remind them of compliance best practices.

 Discover lost data

-As a next-generation data loss prevention (DLP) provider, Polymer is well-placed to help you meet HIPAA requirements.
+Polymer DLP is well-placed to help you meet HIPAA requirements.
 Our solution identifies, alerts & secures sensitive healthcare data in real-time over chats, file storage platforms, ticketing systems & codebases.